Georgia Casinos

 - Land-based casino in Georgia: None

-- Nearest full-service casino to Atlanta: Harrah’s Cherokee Valley River Casino in Murphy, NC (~2 hours)
+- Nearest listed full-service casino to Atlanta: Harrah’s Cherokee Valley River Casino in Murphy, North Carolina.

 - Georgia Lottery: Legal statewide, minimum age 18